stackrox/kube-linter/docs/configuring-kubelinter.md

 For example,

-- To make sure that a specific annotation exists on all deployments, you can use the [`required-label`](generated/templates?id=required-label) template and specify a `scope`
+- To make sure that a specific annotation or label exists on all deployments, you can use the respective template e.g. [`required-annotation`](generated/templates?id=required-annotation) and specify a `scope`

   ```yaml
   customChecks: